Fundamental rights / Human Rights Act, ECHR and Government accountability

 What have the ECHR and ECtHR ever done for us?

-There have been several important cases that have gone to the ECtHR which have protected and advanced human rights in the UK.
+There have been several important cases that have used the ECHR which have protected and advanced human rights in the UK:

-The ECHR is a ‘living instrument’, which means that the rights protected in it will develop over time in accordance with changes to social norms etc. For example, a case called Goodwin established the right to change one’s legal gender in the UK.
+The ECHR is a ‘living instrument’, which means that the rights protected in it will continue to develop and strengthen, and adapt to new challenges not anticipated all those decades ago.
+For example, a case called Goodwin established the right to change one’s legal gender in the UK.
 Staying in the ECHR and retaining the HRA means that our human rights protections can also continue to evolve with the times.

 What would leaving the ECHR mean for international human rights?